TableView

 Let's think that a table can contain thousands of records and these can change at any time from different data sources (disk, network, DBMS, etc).
 For this reason, the TableView will not maintain any internal cache.
 It has been designed with the aim of making a quick visualization of the data, but without going into their management.
 Ultimately, it is the application that must provide this information in a fluid manner.

-When a table needs to draw its contents, in response to an OnDraw event, it will first ask the application for the total number of records via a ekGUI_EVENT_TBL_NROWS notification.
-With this it can calculate the size of the document and configure the scroll bars (Figure 4).
-Subsequently, it will launch successive ekGUI_EVENT_TBL_CELL events, where it will ask the application for the content of each cell (Figure 5).
+In table mode, when the table needs to draw its contents it will first ask for the total number of rows via ekGUI_EVENT_TBL_NROWS.
+With this it will calculate the size of the document and configure the scroll bars (Figure 5).
+Subsequently it will launch successive ekGUI_EVENT_TBL_CELL events, where it will ask for the content of each visible cell (Figure 6).
+The EvTbPos::row field indicates the row index.
 All these requests will be made through the callback function set in tableview_OnData (Listing 1).

 TableView will only ask for the content of the visible part at any time.